 Kids with questions

-Michelle Johnson, a family medicine doctor with Quello Clinic Savage, visited the school and talked with students about health topics during the year.
+Michelle Johnson, a family medicine doctor with Allina Health Savage Clinic, visited the school and talked with students about health topics during the year.
 Her sessions included food labels and nutrition for eighth-graders and a health Jeopardy!® game that she created for fifth-graders.

 "When I talked to the first-graders about hand washing, there were also a lot of questions about cancer, so we spent time on that topic as well," Johnson said.
 "The kids were so open and really amazing.
 One of my biggest goals is to make the community as healthy and safe as we can."